spectrocloud/terraform-provider-spectrocloud/examples/e2e/cluster_group/README.md

 </pre>
 2. From the current directory, copy the template variable file `terraform.template.tfvars` to a new file with the name `terraform.tfvars`.
 3. Specify and update all the placeholder values in the `terraform.tfvars` file.
-4. Initialize and run terraform: `terraform init && terraform apply`.
+4. Initialize Terraform and invoke the deployment with the following command: `terraform init && terraform apply --auto-approve`.
 5. Wait for the cluster creation to finish.

 Once the cluster is provisioned, the cluster _kubeconfig_ file is exported in the current working directly.